Priyanka-Devashetti/PurgoMalum-Test/README.md

 - Objective is to utilize the same test case template for automation.
 - Placeholder is provided in the test cases to externalize the input parameters which enforces parameter externalization and avoids code coupling.
 - Test Cases are executed using Postman
+- We have added sample Test Automation code using Rest-Assured.

 ## Test-Cases
 ### Positive Scenarios